THE FORD PRESIDENCY

 - 2. US was guaranteed access

-- 3. US kept right to intervene militarily to protect the Canal
+- 3. US kept right to intervene militarily to protect the

 - 4. US would hand over control of Canal operations